Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Miami Stats and Trends

-- The Hurricanes have been underdogs by 1 point or more four times this season and are 3-1 ATS in those contests.
+- The Hurricanes have been underdogs by 1 point or more four times this year and are 3-1 ATS in those matchups.

-- Miami's games this season have hit the over on five of 12 set point totals (41.7%).
+- Miami's games this year have hit the over on five of 12 set point totals (41.7%).

-- Miami is 6-4 against the spread and 7-3 overall in games when it records more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall in games when it scores more than 24.3 points.

-- In games that Miami piles up over 378.9 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Miami amasses more than 378.9 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Hurricanes have turned the ball over 17 times, 10 fewer times than the Cougars have forced turnovers (27).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.